 Interested in becoming a mental health recovery educator?
 Spend 5 days with Copeland Center staff in a training which is designed to help you become a powerful change agent as a recovery educator.
 Learn about the Copeland Center.

-Webinar with Mary Ellen Copeland
+New Articles by Mary Ellen Copeland

 Vermont Blueprint for Health rolls out WRAP